 If you have participated in any of the past years of the i3 Idea Challenge, you are still eligible to enter again, as long as you have not placed in the top 3.

-- All submissions must include your Idea Bootcamp piece, Business Model Canvas, and a 3 minute video pitch.
+- All submissions must include your 3 Page Concept Summary, Business Model Canvas, and a 3 minute video pitch.
 Late submissions will not be accepted.

 Busness Model Canvas Component: